Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

-Let us consider another example: the $\Z_5$-orbifold of the tensor product of five copies of $\mathcal N=(2,2)$ minimal models with central charges $c_L=c_R=3k/(k+2)$ and $k=3$.
+Let us consider another example: the $\Z_5$-orbifold of the tensor product of five copies of the 2$d$ $\mathcal N=(2,2)$ minimal models with the central charges $c_L=c_R=3k/(k+2)$ and $k=3$.
 This SCFT is rational, and is interpreted as a 2$d$ non-linear sigma model whose target space is a quintic Calabi--Yau threefold with a very special complex structure and a very special complexified K\"{a}hler parameter.
-The complexified K\"{a}hler parameter is chosen at the small volume limit within the complex $1-$dimensional moduli space, and the complex structure parameter is chosen at the Fermat point\footnote{ The $101-$dimensional moduli space of complex structure corresponds to choosing an arbitrary homogeneous function $F(\Phi_{i=1,\cdots,5})$ of degree-5 on $\P^4$ to define $M = \{ [\Phi_i] \in \P^4 \; | \; F(\Phi)=0 \} \subset \P^4$.
-The Fermat point in the moduli space is to choose $F = \sum_{i=1}^5 (\Phi_i)^5$. } of the complex $101-$dimensional moduli space.
-The cohomology group $H^3(W;\Q)$ of the mirror manifold $W$ is 4-dimensional over $\Q$, and is of CM--type, where the CM--field is $\Q(\zeta_5)$ a cyclotomic extension field over $\Q$ generated by a primitive 5th root of unity $\zeta_5$.
+The complexified K\"{a}hler parameter is chosen at the small volume limit within the complex $1-$dimensional moduli space, and the complex structure parameter is chosen at the Fermat point\footnote{ The $101-$dimensional moduli space of complex structure corresponds to choosing an arbitrary homogeneous function $F(\Phi_{i=1,\cdots,5})$ of degree-5 on $\P^4$ that defines a threefold $M$ through $M = \{ [\Phi_i] \in \P^4 \; | \; F(\Phi)=0 \} \subset \P^4$.
+The Fermat point in the moduli space corresponds to the choice $F = \sum_{i=1}^5 (\Phi_i)^5$. } of the complex $101-$dimensional moduli space.
+The cohomology group $H^3(W;\Q)$ of the mirror manifold $W$ is 4-dimensional over $\Q$, and is of CM--type, where the CM--field is $\Q(\zeta_5)$, a cyclotomic extension field over $\Q$ generated by a primitive 5th root of unity $\zeta_5$.
 The cohomology group $H^3(M;\Q)$ also contains a rational Hodge substructure that is $4-$dimensional over $\Q$, level$-3$, and is of CM--type; the CM--field is $\Q(\zeta_5)$ on this substructure.
-This example indicates that the GV Conjecture \ref{conj:GV-original} has been generalized from the case of $T^2$ compactification in a proper way.
+Various jargons pertaining to Hodge structure are explained in the appendix of \cite{Kanno:2017nub}, or any textbook or lecture note on Hodge theory by mathematicians.
+This example indicates that GV's Conjecture \ref{conj:GV-original} has been generalized from the case of $T^2$ compactification in a proper way.

 We are yet to verify or refute this conjecture, and that is what we do in section \ref{sec:analysis-T4}.
-Such an effort also lets us notice that the statement of the conjecture needs to be refined to be verified, as we see below in Statements (\ref{statmnt:subtlty-justL=n?}, \ref{statmnt:subtlty-offdiag}, \ref{statmnt:subtlty-choose-cpx-str}, \ref{statmnt:subtlty-mirror?}).
+Such an effort also lets us notice that the statement of the conjecture needs to be refined to be verified, as we see below in Discussions \ref{statmnt:subtlty-justL=n?}, \ref{statmnt:subtlty-offdiag}, \ref{statmnt:subtlty-choose-cpx-str} and \ref{statmnt:subtlty-mirror?}.